smartsupp/php-auth-client/README.md

 ### Errors

 - `AuthError` - missing or invalid PARTNER_KEY.
-- `InvalidParam` - missing or invalid parameter (e.g.: email is not valid, password is to short).
+- `InvalidParam` - missing or invalid parameter (e.g.: email is not valid, password is too short).
 - `IdentityNotFound` - account with this email not exists.
 - `InvalidCredential` - email exists, bad password is incorrect.
 - `LoginFailure` - something is bad with login.